thegenemyers/FASTGA/README.md

 Under the surface, a number of intermediate steps take place.
 First, the FASTA files are converted to **genome databases** with extension **.gdb** that compress and index the ASCII DNA sequences into 2-bit compressed form.
-This allows FastGA to randomly access contigs and do so with four times less IO and not text parsing.
+This allows FastGA to randomly access contigs and do so with four times less IO and no text parsing.
 Second, a **genome index** with extension **.gidx** is then built for each genome that is basically a truncated suffix array.
 One of the things that makes FastGA fast is that it compares these two indices against each other directly rather than looking up sequences of one genome in the index of the